 The Careers Leader plans, co-ordinates and evaluates the careers programme and is responsible to the Assistant Headteacher Post-16.
 Work experience is planned and implemented by the Careers Leader.
-The Careers Leader works closely with the Senior Assistant Headteacher - pastoral care and the Learning Leaders for each year group.
+The Careers Leader works closely with the Assistant Headteacher Post-16 and Assistant Headteacher - pastoral care (Years 7 to 11) and the Learning Leaders for each year group.
 Applied subjects across the school have a focus on career development and work-related learning.